If you plan to collect money or sell articles for the benefit of charitable or other purposes, you may require a Street Collection Permit from us.

 We must receive a completed application form before we can book the area for you as provisional bookings over the telephone cannot be taken.

 We must receive the completed application form at least 28 days prior to the required collection date.
-Within that 28 days, the Licensing Authority will consult with South Yorkshire Police for any comments and take into account the Policy and any Regulations.

 It is advisable to submit your application as soon as practicable to ensure no delay is made should your application be referred to our Licensing Committee.